 A5.3 Categories of information published

-This publication scheme guides you to information which we currently publish (or have recently published) or which we will publish in the future.
+This publication scheme guides you to information which we currently publish or which we will publish in the future.
 This is split into categories of information known as 'classes'.
 These are contained in section 5.4 below.